GET TAX RELIEF NOW!

 Who This Checklist Is For

-- You bought, sold, traded, or received cryptocurrency on any exchange or platform
+• You bought, sold, traded, or received cryptocurrency on any exchange or digital asset platform during the year under review.

-- You earned crypto through mining, staking, hard forks, or airdrops
+• You earned cryptocurrency through mining, staking, violent forks, or airdrops and may have generated taxable income.

-- You received an IRS notice referencing cryptocurrency transactions or holdings
+• You received an IRS notice referencing cryptocurrency transactions, digital asset reporting, or virtual currency holdings.

-- Your tax return reported or failed to report crypto activity for any year
+• Your tax return either reported cryptocurrency activity or failed to report transactions that occurred during the year.

-- You never purchased, sold, mined, staked, or received any cryptocurrency
+• You have never purchased, sold, mined, staked, or received any cryptocurrency or other digital assets.

-- You are seeking current-year tax planning guidance rather than responding to an audit
+• You are seeking general current-year tax planning guidance rather than responding to an IRS audit or examination.

 Decision Map: What Matters Most